5jt/dyalog-cookbook/manuscript/03_structure.md

 Let's assume you've done the convenient thing.
 Your code is in a workspace.
 Everything it needs to run is defined in the workspace.
 Maybe you set a latent expression, so the program starts when you load the workspace.

-In this chapter, we shall convert a DWS (saved workspace) to some DYALOG scripts and introduce a DYAPP script to assemble an active workspace from them.
+We shall convert a DWS (saved workspace) to some DYALOG scripts and introduce a DYAPP script to assemble an active workspace from them.
 Using scripts to store your source code has many advantages: You can use a traditional source code management system rather than having your code and data stored in a binary blob.
 Changes that you make to your source code are saved immediately, rather than relying on your remembering to save the workspace at some suitable point in your work process.
 Finally, you don't need to worry about crashes in your code or externally called modules and also any corruption of the active workspace which might prevent you from saving it.

 A> # Corrupted workspaces
 A>